-- Certain purchases made by the City are authorized for direct payments and as such, are exempt from the City's competitive solicitation procedures, including approval threshold requirements.
-The current list of purchases authorized for direct payment is shown below: - i.
-Regulated services: Telephone, electricity, natural gas or water or similar services where rates or prices are fixed by legislation or by federal, state county or municipal regulations. - ii.
-Casualty and Property Insurance - iii.
-Life, Health and Dental Insurance - iv.
-Employee Benefits/Contracts with Third Parties for Payroll Deduction - v.
-Services Procured with Non-City Funds that are a "pass-through" (developer deposits, etc.) - vi.
-Debt Service Payments - vii.
-Pension Payments - viii.
-Unemployment Compensation - viii.
-Tax Payments of any kind (including Tax Withholding Payments) - x.
-Retirement Plan and Section 457 (Deferred Compensation) Contributions - xi.
-Memberships, Dues, Subscriptions, Publications - xii.
-Seminars and Travel Expenses - xiii.
-Retirement Plan Contributions - xiv.
-Investments

-- xv.
-Postage

-- xvi.
-Recording Fees

-- xvii.
-Automobile License Plates

-- xviii.
-Advertisements

-- B. Certain purchases made by the City are specifically exempt from the competitive processes outlined in this Manual.
-The current list of purchases exempt from the competitive process is shown below:
+- A. Certain purchases made by the City are authorized for direct payments and as such, are exempt from the City's competitive solicitation procedures, including approval threshold requirements.

+The current list of purchases authorized for direct payment is shown below:

 - i.
-Legal Services and all services directly related to the provision of same.
+Regulated services: Telephone, electricity, natural gas, water, or similar services where rates or prices are fixed by legislation or by federal, state, county or municipal regulations.

 - ii.
-Items Purchased for Re-Sale
+Casualty and Property Insurance

 - iii.
-Recreational Programs provided by Independent Contractors
+Life, Health and Dental Insurance

 - iv.
-Lobbying Services
+Employee Benefits/Contracts with Third Parties for Payroll Deduction

 - v.
-Training (where a provider is contracted by the City to provide the training)
+Services Procured with Non-City Funds that are a "pass-through" (developer deposits, etc.)

 - vi.
-Facilitation (where a provider is contracted by the City to facilitate a workshop, working group, program, or the like.)
+Debt Service Payments

 - vii.
-Art and talent/artistic services
+Pension Payments

 - viii.
-Medical services

-- ix.
-Special Events
+Unemployment Compensation

+- viii.
+Tax Payments of any kind (including Tax Withholding Payments)

 - x.
-Consultant/Professional Services up to \$65,000 with approval of the City Manager
+Retirement Plan and Section 457 (Deferred Compensation) Contributions

 - xi.
-On-going maintenance and support of existing software/hardware, equipment, whereby the initial purchase was made through a competitive method
+Memberships, Dues, Subscriptions, Publications

 - xii.
-Purchases made directly from other government or public entities
+Seminars and Travel Expenses

+- xiii.
+Retirement Plan Contributions

+- xiv.
+Investments

+- xv.
+Postage

+- xvi.
+Recording Fees - xvii.
+Automobile License Plates - xviii.
+Advertisements - xviv.
+Payment for insurance claims (Risk Management) and legal settlements - B. Certain purchases made by the City are specifically exempt from the competitive processes outlined in this Manual.
+The current list of purchases exempt from the competitive process is shown below: - i.
+Legal Services and all services directly related to the provision of same. - ii.
+Items Purchased for Re-Sale - iii.
+Recreational Programs provided by Independent Contractors - iv.
+Lobbying Services - v.
+Training (where a provider is contracted by the City to provide the training) - vi.
+Facilitation (where a provider is contracted by the City to facilitate a workshop, working group, program, or the like.) - vii.
+Art and talent/artistic services - viii.
+Medical services, including veterinarian services - ix.
+Special Events - x.
+Consultant/Professional Services up to \$65,000 with approval of the City Manager - xi.
+On-going maintenance and support of existing software/hardware, equipment, whereby the initial purchase was made through a competitive method - xii.
+Services or commodities provided by governmental agencies, other public entities, universities and colleges or political subdivisions invoice against the contract must be issued via the City's financial system (New World System).
+Exceptions to this process may only be authorized by the Purchasing Director or designee.

-Purchasing authorization and approval levels, as defined herein, apply to purchases set forth in Paragraph B. Payment of invoices for purchases set forth in paragraph B. above are also eligible for direct payment after the invoice has been approved for payment by the City Manager, appropriate Department Head, or designee.
+Purchasing authorization and approval levels, as defined herein, apply to purchases set forth in Paragraph B. Payment of invoices for purchases set forth in paragraph B. above are also eligible for direct payment unless there is a city contract in place.
+When a City Contract is in place, a requisition, purchase order and

 When appropriate, the City may encourage and actively promote local, minority and small business enterprises to bid on City purchases.